House painting in Rosenberg, TX

 If you're going to be painting exterior siding, it's also a good idea to prime your new paint surface first.
 This will help the paint adhere correctly...and if you don't use primer, the only thing that will stick directly to bare wood or raw stucco is more raw wood/stucco.
-Buda painters won't expect you to use a primer unless your project requires it (like new siding), but it doesn't hurt anything to do so anyway.
+Painting contractors won't expect you to use a primer unless your project requires it (like new siding), but it doesn't hurt anything to do so anyway.
 Be sure to let the primer dry before moving on with exterior house painting!
 And if you have metal walls or metal roofing for some reason, be sure to adjust your drying times accordingly.

 House Painting: How long does Primer Take?

 Primer for interior surfaces should take no longer than 2 hours before you can apply your new color.
 Of course, you'll want to be sure that the primer is completely dry before painting over it...this might sound counterintuitive, but if you paint over wet primer, the new paint will immediately begin absorbing into the primer and stay tacky until all of the liquid evaporates out of it.
 Generally speaking, this will take around 4 hours.